MaayanLab/clustergrammer-docs/docs/_build_html/_sources/interacting_with_viz.txt

   :align: center
   :alt: Search

   Users can search for rows using the search box in the sidebar.
-When a row is found the matrix will zoom into the found row.
+When a row is found, the matrix will zoom into the found row.

 .. _expanding:

 Expanding
 =========
-Users can hide the sidebar :ref:`sidebar_interactions` panel using the expand button to the top left of the matrix.
-Clicking the menu button, when expanded, returns the sidebar.
+Users can hide the sidebar :ref:`sidebar_interactions` panel using the Expand button at the top left of the matrix.
+Clicking the Menu button, when expanded, returns the sidebar.

 .. _share_heatmap: